 Sisters United Alliance (SUA) is a unique data driven women’s voter turnout campaign in Texas, led by women campaign professionals since 2016.
-SUA identifies Democratic-leaning low propensity women voters; women who are registered to vote but have either never voted or have voted once – a universe of voters not usually contacted by the Democratic Party or by candidate campaigns.
+SUA identifies women who are registered to vote but have either never voted or have voted once – a universe of voters not usually contacted by the Democratic Party or by candidate campaigns.

 In 2018, SUA dug deeper into the data and refocused its vision on targeting only Democratic-leaning, non-voting women voters – the forgotten women of Texas.
-SUA expanded its universe and voter contact to 9 Counties in Texas (Harris, Brazoria, Fort Bend, Galveston, Burleson, Fayette, Montgomery, Waller, Washington) and focused only on low propensity women voters.
+SUA expanded its universe and voter contact to 9 Counties in Texas (Harris, Brazoria, Fort Bend, Galveston, Burleson, Fayette, Montgomery, Waller, Washington).

 o 72% of them had never voted in a General Election